Islam Latinski

-Islam Latinski is a village in Croatia.
-It is one of two "Islam" villages, the other one being Islam Grčki.
+Islam Latinski is a village of Dalmatia, in the Zadar County, Croatia.
+Administered as a part of the Posedarje Municipality, it is one of the two settlements that comprised the historical village of Islam, the other being Islam Grčki.

 Islam Latinski has a predominantly Croatian population.

 Name

 The original name of the village was Saddislam, meaning "the wall of Islam" in Turkish which marked the final frontier of the Ottoman Empire.